unloquer/GarajeVirtual/README.md

 # GarajeVirtual
-GarajeVirtual is script for generate a virtual meeting to linking the physical space with virtual space adding participation of the physical space
+GarajeVirtual is script for interact with a virtual meeting to linking the physical space with virtual space adding participation of the physical space via a telegram bot and an email account.

 is to not depend on asking for a meeting with those who are there, it is a greater independence and greater participation.